Radiation Units & Conversions

 Play around with the calculator (adjust settings to your preferences: gamma, beta, disnatnce from isoptope, which isotope, which units, values,…):

-An important thing to remember (IMO) is that “The language of dose is the language of deception”, as touched upon on my Radiation Exposure Effects page.
+An important thing to remember (IMO) is that “The language of dose is the language of deception”.

 All in all, I must admit, I still actually don’t know how to gauge fallout measurements accurately and confidently.
 Regardless of the formula used, there remains a psychological factor that leaves the ultimate assessment largely up to the weight given to the used formula (which by their nature contain some assumptions and generalizations), plus nuances that can’t easily be quantified, from personal sensitivities to dietary aspects, etc.